arcus-azure/arcus/community/blog/2021-05 Enhanced request tracking in Arcus.WebApi v1.3/README.md

 ## Omit entire routes from the request tracking

 Initially, the request tracking was tracking all routes.
 This was a good first basic approach but when more realistic scenario's comes into play, this is rather cumbersome.

-For example: health endpoints to track the health of your web API could add noise to the tracking.
-Especially when their called often, and the result is almost always success.
+For example, health endpoints to track the health of your web API add noise to your telemetry pipeline without a lot of added value.
+Especially when they are called often, and the result is almost always a success.

 We created an `[ExcludeRequestTracking]` attribute that you can place upon routes (both on class and method level).
 This attribute will exclude the entire request tracking functionality from that specific route: